ocipower/alx-higher_level_programming/0x00-python-hello_world/README.md

 task 1 : Write a Shell script that runs Python code.
         The Python code will be saved in the environment variable $PYCODE

+itask 2 : Write a Python script that prints exactly "Programming is like building a multilingu		al puzzle, followed by a new line.
+Use the function print